CSV Import

 Most tables in RSLog allow you to import data from a CSV file (read more about working with tables).
 The CSV Import feature allows for 'filtering' and 'mapping' of the data during import.
 To start importing from a CSV file, click + New → Import CSV File menu from the toolbar at the top of the table.

 This opens a new dialog.
 Start by clicking the Browse button and uploading the CSV file (see below).
-Please note that the first row in your CSV file must contain the column-headers that are needed for mapping the CSV columns to RSLog table:
+Please note that the first row in your CSV file must contain the column-headers; This is needed for mapping the CSV columns to RSLog data entry columns:

 Once a CSV file is uploaded or the filter criteria is updated, the affected records will be shown in the preview table.